Skip to Content

 An uneven hearing loss between the ears

-Asymmetric hearing loss refers to a significant difference in hearing ability between the two ears.
+Asymmetric hearing loss refers to a significant difference in hearing ability between the two ears, and it can be more common than many people realise.
 Causes include infections, trauma, tumours, and Meniere's disease.
 Symptoms often include difficulty locating sounds and understanding speech in noisy environments.

-Diagnosis and treatment involve audiometric tests, imaging, and addressing the underlying condition.
+Diagnosis and treatment involve audiometric tests, imaging, and tackling the root condition.

-Our senses play a vital role in navigating our daily life.
+Our senses play a vital role in finding our way through our daily lives.
 Hearing, in particular, allows us to connect with others, enjoy music, and stay alert to our surroundings.
 But what happens when this sense starts to falter unevenly?

 What is asymmetric hearing loss?

-Asymmetric hearing loss occurs when there is a noticeable difference in hearing ability between the two ears.
-Unlike symmetric hearing loss, where both ears experience a similar degree of impairment, asymmetric hearing loss can vary widely.
-One ear may have normal or near-normal hearing while the other suffers from mild to profound loss.
+Asymmetric hearing loss is when there's a noticeable difference in hearing between one ear and the other.
+Unlike symmetric hearing loss, where both ears are affected in a similar way, the gap between ears can vary quite a bit from person to person.

 How asymmetric hearing loss impacts daily life